Museo Guggenheim Bilbao – from La Tête Krançien

 Mammoth directs our attention to this post from LA Times architecture critic Christopher Hawthorne, talking about the systemic flaws of lists of the best buildings (and architecture criticism in general):

-When Vanity Fair magazine recently released the results of a survey ranking the most significant pieces of architecture of
+When Vanity Fair magazine recently released the results of a survey ranking the most significant pieces

 Continue reading Things that matter